wheatjs/vite-plugin-vue-gql/README.md

 }
 ```

-Finally you can use these fragments in you Vue SFC
+Finally you can use these fragments in your Vue SFC

 ```html
 <script setup lang="ts">